LucasFeuser/CleanArchitecture-CQRS-Mediator-UnitOfWork/README.md

-# Tecnologies uses in this project:
+# Tecnologies used in this project:
 ----
 * CleanArchitecture
 * CQRS